Life in DC can be a hotbed of anxiety

 • Learning how to become less ‘fused’ to our thoughts such that we don’t automatically believe every negative thought our mind produces

-• Learning how to better ground our minds in the present as opposed to the future where we are apt to worry
+• Learning how to better direct our attention to the present as opposed to the future where we are apt to worry

 • Becoming better able to differentiate between what we can and cannot control, and learning how to accept rather than fret over the things that are out of our control